Yakuhito/yakuhito.github.io/_posts/2020-06-01-rop-with-one-gadget.md

 ## Introduction
 As a beginner in the CTF world, I just skipped the 'pwn' and 'rev' categories.
 The challenges seemed too hard for me to solve.
 This year, however, I decided that I needed to improve and be able to at least solve some basic ones.
 With that in mind, I participated to [Sin__](https://twitter.com/mztropics)'s beginner rev course, which included as much pwn concepts as reversing ones.
 When I saw the baby-rop challege during the ECSC 2020 Quals, I knew I needed to solve it.

+EDIT: It is worth mentioning that one_gadget is not the ideal tool in this situation because the newer versions of libc introduce a lot of constraints.
+The easiest solution would be to use system() from libc with "/bin/sh" as an argument, as I'll show in my next article.

 ## Mission Briefing

 ![Challenge Description](/images/baby_rop/desc.png)